-Michelle'S primary research focus is on urban ecology.
-Her initial years at the Arboretum as a Research Assistant were spent in Dr. Bryant Scharenbroch's lab, studying urban street trees growing in less than ideal conditions.
-Street trees have to overcome many obstacles and she helped develop models that guide the tree care industry to improve tree selection and site conditions to optimize urban tree health.
-Michelle's current research, as part of Dr. Meghan Midgley's lab, focuses on biogeochemical cycling in urban natural areas.
-Michelle is interested in studying the impacts of anthropogenic changes on our urban forests and providing data to guide the tree care industry to promote healthy, long-lived street trees.
+Michelle’s current research, as part of Meghan Midgley’s lab, focuses on biogeochemical cycling in urban natural areas.
+She is interested in studying the impacts of anthropogenic changes on urban forests and providing data to guide the tree care industry to promote healthy, long-lived street trees.